OscarEEC249/JavaSample/configurations-definitions-scripts/README.md

 2. Enter the GitHub URL to clone, in this case https://github.com/OscarEEC249/JavaSample.git (this no need Authorization), click on **Import**.

-## Import Build and Release definitions on VSTS.
+## Import Build and Release definitions on VSTS

 ### Import Build definition